System environment (Hostname, DNS etc)

 ssl = required

-Locate the two entries below:
+Locate the following two entries:

 #ssl_cert = </etc/dovecot/dovecot.pem